Chart Color Schemes

 Mount Waverley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Mount Waverley's dwellings, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Mount Waverley's dwelling structure in its latest Census comprised 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 69.6% houses and 30.3% other dwellings.
-Home ownership in Mount Waverley stood at 42.9%, with mortgaged dwellings at 32.3% and rented ones at 24.8%.
-The median monthly mortgage repayment was $2,600, exceeding Melbourne metro's average of $2,383.
+Mount Waverley's home ownership level was 42.9%, with mortgaged dwellings at 32.3% and rented ones at 24.8%.
+The median monthly mortgage repayment in the area was $2,600, exceeding Melbourne metro's average of $2,383.
 Median weekly rent in Mount Waverley was $476, compared to Melbourne metro's $440.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Mount Waverley's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing